5 Things You Should Know About Tobacco Taxes

 - Raising taxes on tobacco works.

 Evidence from around the world shows that higher taxes and prices lead tobacco users to quit; deter former users from restarting; prevent young people from taking up tobacco use; and even reduce consumption among those who continue to use.
 Decades of research from countries of all income levels consistently show that significantly increasing taxes on cigarettes and other tobacco products is the most effective policy for reducing tobacco use.
-This finding was most recently highlighted in the U.S. National Cancer Institute and the World Health Organization Monograph (NCI/WHO Monograph) on the economics of tobacco and tobacco control, which reviewed hundreds of studies from around the world.
+This finding was most recently highlighted in the U.S. National Cancer Institute and the World Health Organization Monograph on the economics of tobacco and tobacco control, which reviewed hundreds of studies from around the world.
 In the Philippines, for example, significant tax increases raised cigarette prices by about 50 percent between 2012 and 2015, reducing cigarette sales by 12 percent.

 - Raising taxes on tobacco benefits the most vulnerable.